Feel Like Your Sponsor is Getting a Free Ride?

 Disgruntled Consultant: It’s just frustrating because she does it more for personal use and also has her best friend under her as well.
 Heck I even asked her if could join.
 But now I’m over here working my hiney off and in return she gets a free ride and promotes.
 Isn’t that nice for her and she has never sent me anything in return.

 However it is mostly an inaccurate statement because I had to do the work to get to this point and I also need to continually do the work to get paid on everyone.
 The same goes for your sponsor.
 Your leg’s numbers may be pushing her to advance right now, but that’s simply how it works out sometimes.
 That’s why direct sales is a bit of a numbers game.
+(Note: I am not suggesting people are just numbers – rather making a reference to how volumes sometimes work out).
 Sometimes you get gems in your downline who go like gangbusters (like your sponsor and my sponsor received when we joined their team) and other times you get very part time casual users.

 The part time, casual users make up a majority of consultants in any direct selling company.
 Of all those who join, only a small percentage stick with it long enough to earn senior ranks and manage large organizations.
 The fact that her personal goal right now is not to build a successful business should not be an area that frustrates you – rather it’s just a fact of direct sales life.
 Some will; some won’t; so what.